 We teach seven different courses, two of which have been approved for credit by Cornell Medical College: Lead Inspector and Lead Risk Assessor, both of which must be taken to earn a total of three credits, and Lead Supervisor/Contractor, itself worth three credits.
 Successful completion of any course offered by Cornell-ILR requires a written examination and a passing evaluation of a hands-on skills assessment.
 Students who expect to work as EPA-certified lead inspectors, risk assessors, or supervisor-contractors, must also pass an exam given by the EPA.

 Classes are scheduled throughout New York State, and can be delivered on-site at an organization's request.
-Our upcoming Lead Renovator Initial training date(s) at 700 W. Main Street, Rochester, NY are:
+Our upcoming Lead Renovator Initial training date(s) will be held at Neighborworks, 570 South Avenue, Rochester, NY.
+Dial 585.206-7642 to learn of our 2018-2019 training offerings and to register into class.

 The class size maximum is 16 seats per class and are issued on a first come first serve basis.
 Monroe County Department of Health referrals are granted preferential accomodation.
 If class becomes filled you will then be placed on a waiting list for the next upcoming class date.
 If you require an immediate alternative training option in lieu to the training dates listed above you may visit the EPA webite here; https://cfpub.epa.gov/flpp/pub/index.cfm?do=main.trainingSearch to locate a provider in your area.